delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 <a name="big-o-summary"></a>
 ## Summary

 Bet you were expecting some hard to understand guide to Big O huh?
 Well, this is all it is.
-You just need to memorise (or learn) the hierarchy, take some algorithms and find out what their Big O notation is.
+You need to memorise (or learn) the hierarchy, take some algorithms and find out what their Big O notation is.

-Big O notation only represents how long an algorithm can take but sometimes we care about the memory (space complexity) of an algorithm too.
+Big O represents how long an algorithm takes but sometimes we care about how much memory (space complexity) an algorithm takes too.

-I read somewhere that if you have a for loop and another for loop nested inside of that for loop (2 for loops) then it's likely to be $$n^2$$.
+If you have a for loop and another for loop nested inside of that for loop (2 for loops) then it's likely to be $$n^2$$.
 3 for loops is $$n^3$$.

-There are other forms of measuring algorithm time complexity such as Big Theta which is the least (smallest)amount of time an algorithm takes.
+There are other forms of measuring algorithm time complexity such as Big Theta which is the least amount of time an algorithm takes.

 <a name="big-o-cheatsheet"><a>
 ## Cheatsheet